-Previously Delaney was vice president and chief project engineer for the 787 program, leading the readiness effort for first airplane delivery, technical configuration, product integrity and safety.
+Before his Engineering role, Delaney was vice president and chief project engineer for the 787 Program, leading the readiness effort for first airplane delivery, technical configuration, product integrity and safety.
 Other leadership roles included vice president of 747/767/777 Engineering, vice president of Commercial Airplanes Test & Validation and chief project engineer of the Next-Generation 737 Program.

 Delaney began his career as an aerodynamics engineer at Grumman Aerospace.
-He transitioned to commercial aircraft flight testing in 1988 when he began working for McDonnell Douglas.
-In 1994, Delaney was promoted to principal specialist for all widebody flight test activity, and in 1997 became senior manager of Flight Test Engineering.
-That same year, Delaney was promoted to director of 717 Airplane Test and Validation.
-After the successful certification of this new model, he was given the additional responsibility for Flight and Lab Test/Flight Operations and served as 717 deputy chief project engineer.
+In 1988, he joined McDonnell Douglas and in 1997 he became senior manager of Flight Test Engineering.
+That same year, Delaney became director of 717 Airplane Test and Validation, Flight and Lab Test/Flight Operations and the 717 deputy chief project engineer.